Cetus (constellation): History and mythology

-In global astronomy
+In non-Western astronomy

 In Chinese astronomy, the stars of Cetus are found among two areas: the Black Tortoise of the North (北方玄武, Běi Fāng Xuán Wǔ) and the White Tiger of the West (西方白虎, Xī Fāng Bái Hǔ).

 The Tukano and Kobeua people of the Amazon used the stars of Cetus to create a jaguar, representing the god of hurricanes and other violent storms.
 Lambda, Mu, Xi, Nu, Gamma, and Alpha Ceti represented its head; Omicron, Zeta, and Chi Ceti represented its body; Eta Eri, Tau Cet, and Upsilon Cet marked its legs and feet; and Theta, Eta, and Beta Ceti delineated its tail.

 In Hawaii, the constellation was called Na Kuhi, and Mira (Omicron Ceti) may have been called Kane.

 Namesakes

 USS Cetus (AK-77) was a United States Navy Crater class cargo ship named after the constellation.